 Thank you for your understanding and support.
 As always, please stay safe and healthy.

 We always try to provide information that you find relevant to your daily life and entertaining and, hopefully, enlightening as well.
-One of the many ways we have done that is through our monthly Rolling Stone newsletter.
+One of the many ways we do that is through our monthly Rolling Stone newsletter.

 Funds Available for Seniors Affected by COVID-19

-The Senior Resource Center is able to offer a Safety Net for Seniors affected by the COVID-19 pandemic, thanks to a $7,500 grant from the Northwest Illinois COVID-19 Response Fund established by the Freeport Community Foundation and United Way of Northwest Illinois.
-We are so grateful to the foundation and United Way for this grant during this difficult time!
+The Senior Resource Center is able to offer a helping hand to older individuals affected by the COVID-19 pandemic, thanks to a Jo Daviess Senior Safety Net grant from the Freeport Community Foundation.
+We are so grateful to the foundation and for this grant during this difficult time!

-The Senior Resource Center’s Safety Net for Seniors Program is helping older individuals in Stephenson and Jo Daviess counties.
-It is providing increased access to emergency food and household supplies, utility assistance, direct financial assistance for unplanned household expenses, short-term rental or mortgage support, transportation assistance for out-of-county medical appointments and personal protective equipment for staff.
+The Senior Resource Center’s Jo Daviess Senior Safety Net grant is helping older individuals in Jo Daviess County It is providing increased access to emergency food and household supplies, utility assistance, direct financial assistance for unplanned household expenses, short-term rental or mortgage support and transportation assistance for out-of-county medical appointments.

-If you or someone who you know can benefit from the Safety Net for Seniors Program, please call us at the Senior Resource Center, 815-235-9777, and ask for Information and Assistance.
+If you or someone who you know can benefit from the program, please call us at the Senior Resource Center, 815-235-9777, and ask for Information and Assistance.
 We are here to help!

 If you are feeling lonely, afraid, angry, hopeless or some other emotion during this trying time, be sure to practice good self care.
 This is also important if you are a caregiver.
 Try to get 6 to 8 hours of sleep each night, eat healthy, get indirect sun, take time out for entertainment even if it is listening to music or reading a book and give back by writing a thank you note to an essential worker or a friend.